singhalyogesh/sdk-doc/README.md

 ### Account Setup

-To ensure the authenticity of the interactions between your app and Truecaller, you need to supply us with your package name and SHA-1 signing-fingerprint.
+To ensure the authenticity of the interactions between your app and Truecaller, you need to generate a partner key from the truecaller developer portal ( https://developer.truecaller.com/auth/login ) by providing us with your package name and SHA-1 signing-fingerprint.

 You package name corresponds to the applicationId in your app level build.gradle file.
 Use the following command to get the fingerprint: